Skip to main content

 Short-Chain Fatty Acids and Endocrine Regulation

-The fermentation of prebiotic fibers yields short-chain (SCFAs), which function as potent signaling molecules with systemic effects.
+The fermentation of prebiotic fibers yields short-chain fatty acids (SCFAs), which function as potent signaling molecules with systemic effects.
 Butyrate, propionate, and acetate are the most abundant of these, and their influence extends far beyond the gut.
 These molecules are absorbed into circulation and can interact with receptors on various cells throughout the body, including those in endocrine tissues.
 This interaction provides a direct communication pathway between the gut microbiome and the broader hormonal system.

 For instance, SCFAs have been shown to influence the secretion of gut hormones like glucagon-like peptide-1 (GLP-1) and peptide YY (PYY), which are involved in appetite regulation and glucose metabolism.
 This connection highlights how gut health can impact metabolic conditions often associated with hormonal imbalances, such as PCOS.